Chiazor-Daniel/ExamWise/README.md

 # ExamWise - AI Exam Prep Tool

-This is an AI-powered exam preparation tool built with Next.js in Firebase Studio.
-It allows users to analyze past exam papers, identify key topics, and generate mock exams with AI assistance.

-This document provides instructions for running the existing web application locally and a guide for developers on how to adapt this project to create a mobile application using React Native.
+This project is a Next.js application that provides an AI-powered backend for exam preparation.
+It can analyze past exam papers, generate mock exams, and provide detailed solutions.
+This document serves as a guide for mobile developers who want to build a native mobile application (e.g., using React Native) that consumes the API provided by this backend.

-## Running the Web Application Locally
+## Running the Backend Locally

-To run this project on your local machine, follow these steps:
+To run this backend on your local machine, you must have it deployed or follow these steps:

 ### 1. Prerequisites